Electronic Classroom Instructor Guidelines

 - Accessing the equipment for non-instructional purposes or accessing equipment for which one has not received training or without reserving the equipment.

-- Actions that will be taken:
+Actions that will be taken in response to violations:

 - Violations will be reported to the department Chairperson and the School's respective dean.